eartheos-app/api-docs/readme.md

 Layers included in a `LayerGroup` under a `Collection`'s array of `groups` are only visible when that specific `LayerGroup` is selected.
 This is particularly useful when displaying time-series data.
 The usual practice is to create `LayerGroup`s with their `LayerGroupMetadata` `name` attributes set to the year the enclosed `Layers` represent.
 After doing that, the user will be able to compare them by swiping on the picker.

+###### Scale Domain

+A `scaleDomain` array can be specified at the `Collection`, `LayerGroup`, or `Layer` level to set a domain for for the range of values of all the contained objects.
+This means that a value can be represented by the same color across all `LayerGroup` in a `Collection`.
+Without this property a domain will be determined by the minimum and maximum values of a `LayerGroup` or `Layer`.
+A `scaleDomain` should contain only two values representing the minimum and maximum of the domain.

 ###### Keys

 The `Collection`'s `key` array allows you to define the keys/legends that appear in the cards at the bottom of the globe screen.
 See the `CategoryKeyItem` and `ValueKeyItem` schemas for more information.